 Your name and contact information is all that is required to make a reservation.
 We will hold tentative/unconfirmed reservations for up to two weeks after you make your reservation.
 If you are scheduling your trip within two weeks of departure, we will hold tentative/unconfirmed reservations for 48 hours after you make your reservation.
 When you are ready to confirm your reservation with payment, we require a 50% deposit with the remaining balance due 30 days before your trip.
 If you are confirming within 30 days of your trip, we require 100% payment.
 We accept all major credit cards over the phone or you may mail a personal check to our office.
 You will receive an email confirmation upon making your payment.

 There is a 9% Land and Water Access Fee in addition to every trip that we offer – this fee covers private put-in, take-out, camping fees, and access to the river.
 Each river is different in the way that fees are distributed.
 Access to the river can include transportation which is similar to a fuel surcharge.
-On all Salt River trips there is also a $25/person Apache Permit Fee in addition to all Half, Full, Sprint, Campout and Expedition trips and a $50/person Apache Permit Fee in addition to all 3 Day, 4 Day and 5 Day trips.
+On all Salt River trips there is also a $30/person Apache Permit Fee in addition to all Half, Full, Sprint, Campout and Expedition trips and a $60/person Apache Permit Fee in addition to all 3 Day, 4 Day and 5 Day trips.
 On all rafting trips in Colorado, cool weather rental equipment is available to rent for an additional fee.
 Guide gratuity is not included in our prices.

 Please arrive 30-45 minutes prior to your trip departure time on ½ and full day trips.
-You may want to arrive a little earlier for trips departing from our Buena Vista Office so you can enjoy a complimentary continental breakfast (available from 7:30 am to 9:30 am).

 On multi-day trips, please arrive one hour prior to departure.
 If you are departing from our office in Buena Vista, you may check in by 7 PM the day before your multi-day trip, and pick up your waterproof storage bag and rental items so that you can pack at your leisure in your motel room or campsite.
 This avoids having to pack your bag at our office.